Vesicle budding induced by binding of curvature-inducing proteins: Budded vesicle with constant area

 \subsubsection{Effects of inter-protein interactions}

 Next, we consider the inter-protein interactions.
 When $b$ is negative or positive, protein binding is more or less promoted at large $\phi$, such that the coexistence region widens or shrinks, respectively (see Figs.~\ref{fig:phi_bc}(a) and \ref{fig:pd_b}).
-Note that the membrane can be separated into regions with large and small $\phi$ within the buds or the main spherical component, for large negative values of $b$.
+Note that the membrane can be separated into regions with large and small $\phi$ within the buds or the main spherical component at $b < -2 k_{\rm B}T/a_{\rm p}$, in which $F_{\rm L}$ and $F_{\rm bud}$ can have double minima.
 However, because a homogeneous distribution is assumed for each component, such a phase-separation condition is not considered in this study.

 For a nonzero value of $H_1$, the spontaneous curvature increases from $H_0$ to $H_0+H_1$ as $\phi$ increases from $0$ to $1$; thus, the coexistence region can appear with increasing $H_1$ (see Figs.~\ref{fig:phi_bc}(b) and \ref{fig:pd_d}).